 Mass demonstrations erupted in Baghdad on the 1st of October and rapidly spread to every major city in Southern Iraq.
 Dominated by young people (almost 3 in 5 Iraqi’s are under 25) the protesters are overwhelmingly Shiites.
 But since the beginning, these protesters have called for a complete overhaul of the Shiite-dominated regime that has ruled the country since the fall of Saddam Hussein, charging it with being corrupt, incompetent, and fatally infected by sectarianism, Islamism and Iranian penetration.
 The demands of the protest movement were also clear: sovereignty, independence and clean government.

-Instead of starting a conversation with the protest movement and initiate reform, the government almost immediately chose the path of brutal repression.
+Instead of starting a conversation with the protest movement and initiating reform, the government almost immediately chose the path of brutal repression.
 Since then, hundreds of people have been killed, abducted, tortured or disappeared.
 Around 20,000 have been injured.
 Iraq’s political elite has been mostly silent about the suppression of the protesters.
 Few spoke out and joined.
+However, in December of 2019 the mounting pressure caused Abdul-Mahdi to resign.
+When the COVID-19 pandemic hit Iraq in March of 2020, protests were temporarily interrupted, but have grown in size in recent times again.

 The Kurdistan Parliament has 111 seats and consists of one elected chamber.
 In 2009 amendments were made to the election law to increase the inclusiveness of all groups.
 The minimum age of parliamentary candidates was lowered from 30 to 25.
-The quota of female MPs was increased from 25 to 30 per cent of the legislature and seats reserved for minority Christian and Turkmen communities were increased to five seats each.
+The quota of female MPs was increased from 25% to 30% of the legislature and seats reserved for minority Christian and Turkmen communities were increased to five seats each.
 Elections are held every four years.
-Every citizen of the Kurdistan Region with a minimum age of 18 years and on the electoral registering is eligible to vote in a direct, universal and secret ballot.
+Every citizen of the Kurdistan Region with a minimum age of 18 years and on the electoral register is eligible to vote in a direct, universal and secret ballot.

 On May 12th 2018 Iraq went to the polls to vote for the first time since the defeat of ISIL and the Kurdish independence referendum in 2017.
 Originally the elections were scheduled to take place in September 2017 but were postponed because of the Iraqi Civil War.
 Voters could choose from a record number of 85 parties who organized themselves into larger alliances.